 - 1. Contours of the existing, native ground shall be shown. - 2.
 Survey stations along the centerline of road. - 3.
 Bearing and distance of all straight portions of the road centerline. - 4.
 Radius, length and central angle of all centerline curves and curb line curves. - 5.
-Survey monuments along the road centerline at all ends of curves, intersection points, angle points and center of cul-de-sacs. - 6.
-Centerline road station and top of curb or flowline (or edge of pavement) elevations at all ends of curves, angle points and changes of slope. - 7.
+Face-of-curb to Face-of-curb width for all new pavement sections. - 6.
+Survey monuments along the road centerline at all ends of curves, intersection points, angle points and center of cul-de-sacs. - 7.
+Centerline road station and top of curb or flowline (or edge of pavement) elevations at all ends of curves, angle points and changes of slope. - 8.
 Flowline slopes of all proposed curb and gutter.
-Curb returns shall have a minimum of three (3) elevations supplied. - 8.
-Design elevations for pedestrian ramps shall be shown. - 9.
-The mailbox cluster unit shall be shown (if applicable). - 10.
+Curb returns shall have a minimum of three (3) elevations supplied. - 9.
+Design elevations for pedestrian ramps shall be shown. - 10.
+The mailbox cluster unit shall be shown (if applicable). - 11.
 A separate street lighting / street signage sheet shall be provided (if applicable).

 - 1. Existing, native ground elevations at centerline of road shall be shown. - 2.
-Location and slope at centerline of proposed road. - 3.
-Location, length, and data for all vertical curves. - 4.
+Location and slope at centerline of proposed road.

+- 3. Location, length, and data for all vertical curves. - 4.
 Centerline elevation at all ends of curves, intersection points, angle points and changes of slope. - 5.
 Super-elevated roadways shall include a 2 (or 3) -line profile. - 6.
 Submittals constructing new curb & gutter adjacent to an existing rural-section roadway need to include surveyed spot elevations at: - edge of asphalt - existing centerline - designed flowline of gutter - 7.
 Crosswalk locations shall be shown in the road profile with the appropriate slope for the crosswalks, if different from the existing roadway.